-This person 'reads' your MRI scans.
-Whilst this person may seem to be in the background, they are absolutely key, and it is good to get to know them as well, as they have got to know your brain tumour, although this isn't always possible.
+This person interprets your MRI scans.
+While this person may seem to be in the background, they are absolutely key to your diagnosis and ongoing care.

 Technology changes.
 You can have an MRI scan, and the next time you go, the scanner will have been updated.
 This is not significant.
-What is important is that, wherever possible, the same consultant radiologist reads your scans so that you have continuity, or make sure that the radiologist has access to previous imaging when reporting on a current scenario.
+What is important is that, wherever possible, there is continuity in the interpretation of your scans, and that the radiologist has access to previous imaging when reporting on a current scenario.
 This will enable any changes to your tumour to be detected.
-Always take previous imaging with you, if you have it - easy if it is on a disc.
+All scans showing changes will be discussed at an MDT meeting with neuroradiologists present.
+Always take previous imaging with you, if you have it-this is easy if it is on a CD or USB drive.